cocomelonc/cocomelonc.github.io/_posts/2021-10-19-buffer-overflow-1.markdown

 In this case, my shellcode length is `25` bytes.

-Often it can be useful to insert some no operation instruction (NOPS) before our shellcode begins so that it can be executed cleanly.
+Often it can be useful to insert some no operation instruction (NOPs) before our shellcode begins so that it can be executed cleanly.
 NOPs are instructions in memory that just says look for the instructions next to me on the stack.
 Let us briefly summarize what we need for this:
 1. we need total `268 + 4 = 272` bytes to get `eip`.
 2. we can use additional `64` bytes of NOPs.
 3. minimum `25` bytes for our shellcode.

 ![buffer overflow schema](/assets/images/15/bo-1.png){:class="img-responsive"}

 Now we can try to find out how much space we have available to insert our shellcode.
 For that we are going to head back into GDB and run the following command: